 - Arrange the fruit slices in a concentric pattern.
 Arrange fruit slices closely as they will shrink ever so slightly as they bake.
 Set pan aside as you prep the batter.

 - Sift together the dry ingredients in a bowl.
 Set side.

 - In a large mixing bowl, cream butter and sugar till light and fluffy, around 2 minutes.
 Add eggs and beat till well combined.
 Add vanilla extract, milk and zest (if using) and mix well to combine.

-- Add the sifted dry ingredients and mix till just combined.
+- Add the sifted dry ingredients and milk alternately, beginning and ending with dry ingredients.
+Mix until just combined.
 Do not over-mix.
 Batter will be thick.

 - Pour this batter carefully over the fruit slices in the pan.
 Smooth the top with a spatula and bake for 35-40 minutes or till the cake passes the toothpick test.

 - Remove cake from oven and cool in pan for 5 minutes.
 Loosen the edges of the cake with a knife or thin spatula.
 Invert the cake onto a cake stand or serving platter.
 Cool slightly, slice and serve cake warm or at room temperature.
 Add a dollop of whipped cream on each slice.

 - Store leftovers in a sealed container in the fridge.
 Cake can be reheated lightly in the microwave before serving.

 Stand back, admire this work of art, then dig in!

 Make sure to SAVE or PIN this recipe for later.
 Trust me, you NEED a good upside-down cake recipe in your life.